 What areas remain closed?

-Some beaches, picnic areas and playgrounds are closed due to the COVID-19 crisis.
+Most historic sites as well as some beaches, picnic areas and playgrounds are closed due to the COVID-19 crisis.
 We are working to reopen these sites and facilities following case-by-case assessments and make our parks fully accessible as soon as possible.
-Please check alerts for closures in NSW national parks before planning your visit.

 If a national park or other public space is too crowded to practice physical distancing, it is your responsibility to leave the area.
 Please do not wait to be instructed by NPWS or Police.

 NPWS officers and NSW Police are patrolling national parks to ensure visitors are complying with physical distancing measures and other public health orders.
 It is an offence under the law to disobey temporary closure signage or the direction of national parks officers.

 How do I protect myself and the community from COVID-19?

 We ask that you please comply with the following directives and health measures when visiting a national park:

 - Be aware of NPWS camping safety tips

 - If you are unwell, stay at home.